adamp-github/adamp-github.github.io/index.md

 - Warm Standby
 - Pilot Light
 - Backup / Restore
+AWS Customer Council
+I signed up to be part of the AWS Customer Council providing feedback on AWS services and releases.
 ### Community
 Experimenting with Obsidian which is a multi-platform note-taking application that supports better integration of notes using frameworks such as Zettelkasten.
 Ideally I could tie this to an MKdocs instance and establish a publishing process to GitHub.
 GitHub Blog Input:
 - Update Blog: GitHub
 - Application: Obsidian